ktrns/scrnaseq/README.md

 ##### __`norm`__

-The normalisation method used for analysis.
+Normalisation method to use for the analysis.
 Can be:

-* `RNA`: Counts are scaled to 10,000 and then natural log-transformed.
-Default method used by Seurat.
+* `RNA`: Counts are scaled to 10,000 and then natural log-transformed (default method by Seurat).
 Works well for all kinds of single cell data.
 * `SCT`: SCTransform (Hafemeister 2019).
 Uses regularized negative binomial regression to account for varying gene expression levels.
 Expects molecule counts.

-The `SCT` method is recommended for analyses where all datasets derive from UMI-based technologies (which generates molecule counts).
-If at least one dataset derives from read-based methods (smartseq2), it is better to use the `RNA` method.
+The `SCT` method is recommended for analyses where all datasets are derived from UMI-based technologies that generate molecule counts.
+If at least one dataset is derived from read-based methods such as SmartSeq-2, it is better to use the `RNA` method.
 Also, at the moment, it is not possible to use different, sample-specific normalisation methods.

 ##### __`cc_remove`__
 Whether to remove the effect of cell cycle genes prior to dimensionality reduction, visualisation and clustering.
-Gene expression in cycling cells can be dominated by a set of cell cycle-related genes which will mask the true structure/relationships of the cells.
-By default, a cell cycle score will be calculated for each cell based on a defined list of known cell cycle marker genes and the cell will be classified into G1, G2M or phase.
-When setting this argument from `FALSE` to `TRUE`, this information will then be used to regress out (remove) potential potential cell cycle-related contributions for each gene prior to further analysis.
+Gene expression in cycling cells can be dominated by a set of cell cycle-related genes which will mask the true relationship between cells.
+By default, a cell cycle score will be calculated for each cell based on a defined list of known cell cycle marker genes and the cell will be classified into G1, G2M or S phase.
+If `TRUE`, this information will then be used to regress out (that is remove) potential cell cycle-related contributions for each gene prior to further analysis.
 Note that this will likely work only for human and mouse.

 ##### __`cc_remove_all`__

-If set to `TRUE`, cell cycle-related contributions for a gene will be assessed on the assigned cell cycle phases of the cells and all differences that likely originate from being in different cell cycle phases will be removed.
-However, when proliferation is an import aspect of the dataset (e.g. when analysing a developmental trajectory), this may mask important structures in the dataset.
-A more sensitive approach here is to remove only the difference between proliferation cells in G2M and S phase (set to `FALSE`).
+If `TRUE`, cell cycle-related contributions for a gene will be assessed on the assigned cell cycle phases of the cells and all differences that likely originate from being in different cell cycle phases will be removed.
+However, when proliferation is an import aspect of the dataset, for example when analysing a developmental trajectory, this removal may mask important structures in the dataset.
+In this case, a more sensitive approach is to remove only the difference between proliferation cells in G2M and S phase (set to `FALSE`).
 Please read https://satijalab.org/seurat/v3.1/cell_cycle_vignette.html for more explanations.

 ##### __`cc_rescore_after_merge`__

 When there are multiple datasets, should cell cycle-effects be scored on the individual datasets (`FALSE`) or on the combined dataset (`TRUE`).
-In general, cell cycle-score are more reliable when calculated with more cells.
-However, there have been also cases where calculation based on individual datasets worked better.
+In general, cell cycle-scores are more reliable when calculated with more cells.
+However, there have been cases where calculation based on individual datasets worked better.

 ##### __`vars_to_regress`__

-Additional variables that need to be regressed out prior dimensionality reduction, visualisation and clustering.
-This can be useful when for example different individuals introduce an unwanted batch effect.
-Continuous variables such as sequencing depth can be used as well.
+Additional variables that need to be regressed out prior to dimensionality reduction, visualisation and clustering.
+This can be useful when different individuals introduce an unwanted batch effect.
+Continuous variables such as the sequencing depth can be used as well.
 Variables must be names of the cell metadata.

 ##### __`integrate_samples`__

-When there are multiple datasets, how to integrate/combine them.
+When there are multiple datasets, how to integrate and combine them.
 R named list with:

 * `method`:
-  * `single`: This is automatically default when there is only one dataset after filtering and no integration is needed.
+  * `single`: Default, if there is only one dataset after filtering and no integration is needed
-  * `merge`: All datasets are just merged and then processed jointly.
+  * `merge`: Datasets are merged (concatenated), and then processed as a whole.
 Since this is the least "invasive" method, it is recommended to start with this method and then to check whether there are unwanted sample-specific effects.
-  * `standard`: This is the standard method for integrating samples implemented by Seurat.
-Anchors are computed for all pairs of datasets based on a set of variable (hence "informative") genes.
+  * `standard`: This is the standard method for _integrating_ samples as implemented by Seurat.
+Anchors are computed for all pairs of datasets based on a set of variable (hence informative) genes.
 These anchors are then used to sensibly group cells of different samples and to harmonize the gene expression between the samples based on the correct grouping.
   * `reference`: One dataset is used as reference and anchors are computed for all other datasets.
 This method is less accurate but computationally faster (not yet implemented).
   * `reciprocal`: Anchors are computed in PCA space instead based on the actual data.
 This method is even less accurate but computationally faster especially for very big datasets (not yet implemented).
-* `reference_dataset`: When using method `reference`, which dataset is the reference?
+* `reference_dataset`: When using the method `reference`, which dataset is the reference?
 Can be numeric or name of the dataset.
 * `dimensions`: Number of dimensions to consider for integration.
 More dimensions will cause integration to be more pronounced on details.

-Note that the integration methods `standard`, `reference` and `reciprocal` are only done on a set of variable (hence "informative") genes which will later be used for dimensionality reduction, visualisation and clustering.
+Note that the integration methods `standard`, `reference` and `reciprocal` are only done on a set of variable (hence informative) genes, which will later be used for dimensionality reduction, visualisation and clustering.
 Finding marker genes or identifying genes with differential expression will still be done on the full non-integrated dataset but will include the sample information as additonal factor to consider.
 The integrated data will be stored in a separate assay.

 ##### __`pc_n`__

 The number of principle components (PCs) used for dimensionaly reduction.
-After dataset normalisation, scaling and integration (if requested), a principle component analysis (PCA) will be done.
-To denoise the dataset and to reduce the complexity of the analysis, only the first n components will be kept for further analysis like clustering and visualisation.
-This parameter can be adjusted based on the Elbow plot in the script which shows the percentage of variation explained by the PCs.
-A good number of PCs can be estimated based on when the plot reaches a plateau phase meaning further PCs contribute only marginally to variation.
+After normalisation, scaling and integration (if requested), a principle component analysis (PCA) is done.
+To denoise the dataset and to reduce the complexity of the analysis, only the first `n` components are kept for further analysis such as clustering and visualisation.
+This parameter can be adjusted based on the Elbow plot in the report, which shows the percentage of variation explained by the PCs.
+A good number of PCs can be estimated based on where the plot reaches a plateau phase such that further PCs contribute only marginally to the variation.

 ##### __`cluster_resolution`__